 You may also consult the Processes and Procedures section for a simplified version

-What is the termination of activity benefit for self-employed workers?
+What is the severance benefit for self-employed workers?

-What requirements must be fulfilled to access the benefit for termination of activity?
+What requirements must be fulfilled to access the severance benefit?

-You must be a self-employed worker included in the Special System for Self-employed Workers (RETA), including workers in the Special System for Self-employed Agricultural Workers (SETA), who start the contribution for termination of activity from 1 January 2012 and to economically-dependent self-employed workers (TRADE), or else be a Self-employed Worker or shipowner included in the Special System for Sea Workers, and must also:
+You must be a self-employed worker included in the Special Scheme for Self-employed Workers (RETA), including workers in the Special Scheme for Self-employed Agricultural Workers (SETA), who start the contribution for termination of activity from 1 January 2012 and to economically-dependent self-employed workers (TRADE), or else be a Self-employed Worker included in the Special Scheme for Sea Workers, and must also:

-- Be under the ordinary retirement age, unless they do not have proof of the contribution period required for this.
+- In the event of permanent cessation, be under the ordinary retirement age, unless there is no proof of the contribution period required for this.

 Where should the application be submitted and what is the deadline?

-The benefit for termination of activity application should be submitted to the Mutual Society which covers the worker's professional contingencies or to the Public State Employment Service if they are covered by the INSS or to the Social Marine Institute if this is the entity that covers such professional contingencies.
+The severance benefit application should be submitted to the Mutual Society which covers the worker's professional contingencies or to the Public State Employment Service if they are covered by the INSS or to the Social Marine Institute if this is the entity that covers such professional contingencies.

-The application must be accompanied by the required supporting documentation.
+The application must be accompanied by the necessary supporting documentation.

 Duration of benefit payments